ckronlage/AID-HS/docs/prepare_data.md

 #### MRI data

-Note: AID-HS has been developped on 3D T1w scans acquired at 3T.
-We cannot guarantee robustness and accuracy of the results on 2D scans nor scans acquired at lower (1.5T) or higher (7T) magnetic strenghts.
+Note: AID-HS has been developed on 3D T1w scans acquired at 3T (WITHOUT gadolinium agent).\
+We cannot guarantee robustness and accuracy of the results on:
+- other MRI scans contrast than T1w
+- MRI scans with gadolinium
+- 2D MRI scans
+- scans acquired with lower (1.5T) or higher (7T) than 3T

 ## Prepare the MRI data in BIDS format (Mandatory)